(or Why My Torturing You Shows I Care)

 Well, not everyone is going to be a wedding photographer, right?
 Well, I worked in professional graphic design/large scale print lab.
 We’d get a set of files to make a banner.
 Then the photoshop people would edit them, creating a new file name to separate them from the originals from the client.
 Then the illustrator/designers would use those edited photos to create the design.
 Then a new file name would be made for the production printers, who would alter things to translate the color correctly.
 We would save the originals and the final copies, deleting the rest…so they better be named correctly!
 It’s better to learn good habits now than later, right?

 Yeah, yeah, yeah, so what now?
-Well, now we finish up a few technical details ove the semester, and now we start incorporating more and more creative stuff, and fun techniques!
-We’re going to be doing night photography this month, and you’ll have a blast.
-SOooo, I would highly suggest that you drive over to Walmart or Target and get some fun halloween toys: some glowsticks, some halloween light wands or battery strobe lights.
-You won’t be sorry!
+Well, once we finish up technical details over the semester, and then we start incorporating more and more creative stuff, and fun techniques!
+We’re going to be doing night photography and hdr, play with photoshop tools and by the end of it all you’ll have a blast!